brillout/wildcard-api/docs/readme.template.md

 ### `serverUrl`

-Wildcard automatically determines the adress of the server and you don't need to provide a `serverUrl`.
+Wildcard automatically determines the adress of the server and you don't need to provide `serverUrl`.

-But if the Node.js server that serves the API is not the same server than the server that serves your browser-side assets, then you need to tell Wildcard where adress of the API server.
+But if the Node.js server that serves the API is not the same server that serves your browser-side assets, then you need to provide `serverUrl`.

 For example: